UPDATE (12.03.2021): Canal Street Flip image updated.

 Welcome back to my ongoing NYTIP series!
-In my last post, I began expounding on point 2 in the three-point plan to fix the NYC Subway – extend – with SAS Phase 2X and an Astoria line extension to LaGuardia Airport.
-In this post, I will discuss an extension near and dear to my heart – the Concourse line extension to Co-op City.
+In my last post, I began expounding on point two in my three-point plan to fix the NYC Subway – extend – with SAS Phase 2X and an Astoria line extension to LaGuardia Airport.
+In this post, I will discuss subway extensions to Co-op City.

-Welcome back to my ongoing series on the New York-area Transportation Improvement Plan (NYTIP)!
+Welcome back to my ongoing NYTIP series!
 When I introduced NYTIP, I outlined a three-point plan for fixing the NYC Subway system: enhance, extend, and expand.
 This post summarizes the last five posts, which addressed the first point – enhance.

 - Enhance (minimize merging conflicts)